 The girl seemed crushed, suddenly deflated.
 But after a few moments, she bent down, picked up another starfish, and hurled it as far as she could into the ocean.
 Then she looked up at the man and replied, “Well, I made a difference to that one!”

 The old man looked at the girl inquisitively and thought about what she had done and said.
 Inspired, he joined the little girl in throwing starfish back into the sea.
-Soon others joined and all the starfish were saved.

 – Adapted from The Star Thrower by Loren C. Eiseley